Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 “Footlong Is Not a Measurement”

-The appeals court ultimately ruled that the length of the bread doesn't matter because the amount of meat, cheese, and vegetables is the same.
+The appeals court ruled the bread length doesn't matter because the meat, cheese, and veggies are the same either way.
 You're losing bread, not filling.
-Which means the entire lawsuit was about an inch of bread.
+So the entire lawsuit — years of litigation, multiple courts — was about an inch of bread.
 Lawyers made $520,000 arguing about bread.
+I genuinely chose the wrong career.

 The Full Timeline